-If I had to pick a favorite tern this one would be it.
+If I had to pick a favorite tern this one is it.

-The least tern is small, beautiful, animated and often endangered.
+The least tern is small, beautiful, animated and endangered.

 Only the size of a starling, the least tern breeds on the open beaches of the Pacific, Atlantic and Gulf coasts, throughout the Caribbean, and on gravel flats along rivers in Texas and the Mississippi watershed including the Missouri, Platte, Arkansas, Brazos, Trinity and Rio Grande.

-Their preference for beaches has led to their endangered status because their nests fail completely when competing with human development and recreation.
+Their habit of nesting on beaches has made them endangered because their nests fail completely when faced with human development and recreation.
 They are especially vulnerable along rivers where channelization and dams either flood the beach or prevent the water from scouring riverbank vegetation and forming the gravel beds these birds require.
 They do better in Atlantic coastal states where their beach nesting sites are roped off to keep out people, dogs and vehicles.

 And, yes, these birds are cute.

 I wish I could see least terns more often but they live beyond the bounds of southwestern Pennsylvania.
-Brian Herman photographed this parent and nestling in New Jersey.
+Brian Herman photographed this parent and juvenile in New Jersey.